cultuurnet/apidocs/projects/uitdatabank/docs/entry-api/events/create-school.md

 ### Bookable event

-Example of a bookable school event aimed at students of "derde graad BSO":
+Example of a bookable school event aimed at students of "derde graad BSO".
+Note that the location points to the *"Locatie in overleg met de school"* place on the test environment in this case.

 ```json
 {